 Eating foods with a low glycaemic index, which don't raise levels of insulin in the blood are unlikely to lead to weight gain.
 Such foods include meat, fish, eggs, dairy, nuts and vegetables.
 However foods which lead to surges of insulin such as sweets, cakes and biscuits as well as too much pasta, bread and rice will almost inevitably pile on the pounds unless you exercise regularly enough to burn off the excess energy.

-This key to successful sporting performance.
+This is key to successful sporting performance.
 It means that you can be clear of any illness or injury when you compete, but also in full health to allow you to string together consistent periods of training over long periods of time.
 To do this you need a strong immune system.
 This is best achieved by ensuring that you make a full recovery from training and competition, by keeping the mind relatively unstressed and by consuming the right kinds of nutrients in your diet.
 The most effective nutrients to include in your diet to boost your immune system are the antioxidant vitamins, certain minerals, polyunsaturated oils and probiotic and prebiotic foods